All Episodes

 This gets into a fairly technical question involving a Supreme Court case called the McDonnell Douglas case.

-There was the pretext-only camp, which was the camp that was most favorable to employees, and there was the middle camp, and my position was in the middle camp.
+There was the pretext-only camp, which was the camp that was most favorable to employees, and there was the middle camp.

-Pss your time is up, Senator Biden.
+Your time is up, Senator Biden.

-Because of course, it's a shame we had to lose, Justice O'Connor.
+Because, of course, it's a shame we had to lose Justice O'Connor.

 They asked her to hold on.

-They asked her not to retire.
+They asked her not to retire, even Senator Specter.

 So here's Biden, who thinks he's the smartest guy in the Senate.

-He thinks he's got he's got Alito trapped.
+He thinks he's got Alito trapped.

 He's got a question on discrimination.